hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 - `terraform-pipeline`: contains Terraform code to spin up an EC2 instance using AMI provided by previous Packer build
 - `terraform-pipeline-config`: contains `tfvars` files which are configuration for Terraform that are specific to each environment

-Separation of Terraform infrastructure definition and Terraform environment-specific configuration is on purpose.
-This separation closely resemble how we normally separate code and configuration (passed in through environment variables, property files, etc).
-In normal build pipeline, code is only built/compiled once and deployed to different environments with different configurations.
-Similarly, in this pipeline, Terraform infrastructure definition is processed once, stored in S3 and applied to different environments using different Terraform configurations.
+Separation of Terraform infrastructure definition and Terraform environment-specific configuration closely resembles how we normally separate code and configuration in traditional software development.
+In traditional build pipelines, code is only built/compiled once and deployed to different environments with different configurations (in the form of environment variables applied at startup/run time, or property file configuration applied at deployment time etc).
+Similarly, in Terraform pipeline, Terraform infrastructure definition files are processed once, stored in S3 and subsequently applied to different environments using different Terraform environment-specific configurations.

 As seen from the diagram above, the pipeline goes through 4 stages (4 pipelines in GoCD term): PackerCommit -> TerraformCommit -> TerraformStaging -> TerraformProduction